Last updated on July 8th, 2019

 - With the mixer on low, add half of the flour mixture, followed by the milk, and then the remaining flour, mixing until just combined.

-- Pour batter in prepared pan and arrange apples on top, nesting them close together into the batter.
+- Pour batter in prepared pan, spreading it into an even layer with a spatula.
+The batter should be about 3/4-inches thick.
+Arrange apples on top, nesting them close together into the batter.
 Bake the cake for 45-50 minutes, until the center springs back when poked with a finger and a toothpick comes out clean or with a few moist crumbs.

 - While still warm, brush apricot jam over the top of the cake.
-Let cool then dust with powdered sugar just before serving.
+Let cool for a few minutes then release the cake from the springform pan.
+Let cool completely before sliding a knife under the cake to remove the springform bottom.
+Once completely cool, dust the cake with powdered sugar just before serving.

 *I use homemade oat flour by grinding gluten-free rolled oats in my blender or food processor until fine.